1. Introduction to Headless API

 3. Understanding Next.js

 Next.js is a React framework that enables functionality such as server-side rendering and generating static websites for React-based web applications.
-It's a powerful tool for building highly performant, SEO-friendly websites and applications.
+It's a powerful tool for building highly performance, SEO-friendly websites and applications.

 4. Integrating Headless API with Next.js